markjprice/cs12dotnet8/docs/ch15-enhanced-blazor.md

 4. Start Chrome and navigate to https://localhost:5161/.
 5. Select **Customers in France**, and then in the **BLONP** row, click the **Edit** button.
 6. Click in any textbox but do not make any changes.
-7. Click **Fetch data** and note that you are not prevented from navigating to it.
+7. Click **Update** and note that you are not prevented from navigating to it.
 8. Select **Customers in France**, and then in the **BLONP** row, click the **Edit** button.
 9. Change the **Address** to `42, place Kléber`.
-10. Click **Fetch data** and note that you are prevented from navigating to it, as shown in *Figure 16A.4*:
+10. Click **Update** and note that you are prevented from navigating to it, as shown in *Figure 16A.4*:

 ![Preventing a visitor from navigating away when there are unsaved changes](assets/B19586_16A_04.png) *Figure 16A.4: Preventing a visitor from navigating away when there are unsaved changes*